Rosary School

-The campus of the 117 year old Rosary School had been covered with bitumen and was lacking in nature and outdoor play after years of piecemeal redevelopment.
+The 117 year old Rosary School campus was covered with bitumen and lacking in nature and outdoor play after years of piecemeal redevelopment.
 Wax Design worked with Grieve Gillett Architects to transform the Catholic School in inner suburban Adelaide from a hard-surfaced campus into a green, inviting landscape.

 The redevelopment meets the needs of a growing school community on a compact urban site, with new classrooms built vertically to maximise open space.
 At its heart, a central courtyard pays homage to the original hall that once stood there, offering students a natural environment for learning, play and connection.